 We are always interested in hearing from you about items we might purchase that would enhance our collections.
 The SLC collections currently include science study guides, general study skills handbooks, science videos and software, science career development materials, a growing collection of journals and a circulating collection of books on a variety of science topics.
-Please e-mail us with your suggestions.
+Please email us with your suggestions.

 The SLC maintains a small collection of guidebooks written with the college instructor and researcher in mind.
 E-mail us if you would like to borrow any of the items listed below.
 We can send them to you through campus mail.

-Some of our latest acquisitions include:
+Some books of interest include:

 - The First-Generation Student Experience: Implications for Campus Practice, and Strategies for Improving Persistence and Success, by Jeff Davis.
 Stylus Publishing, 2010.

 - The Oxford Book of Modern Science Writing, by Richard Dawkins, Oxford University Press, 2008.

 - Assessment in Science: Practical Experiences and Education Research, Edited by Maureen McMahon, Patricia Simmons, Randy Sommers, Diane DeBaets, Frank Crawley.
 National Science Teachers Association (NSTA) Press, 2006.

 - Helping Sophomores Succeed: Understanding and Improving the Second-year Experience, by Mary Stuart Hunter, Barbara F. Tobolowsky, John N. Gardner, Scott E. Evenbeck, Jerry A. Pattengale, Molly A. Schaller, Laurie A. Schreiner, and associates.
 Jossey-Bass Publishing, 2010.